 Brunch at Elizabeth’s – a casual breakfast/brunch spot offering a truly spectacular menu.
 If you have a sweet tooth, try the Bananas Foster stuffed French Toast.

-Stroll through Crescent Park and cross the “Rusty Rainbow” bridge right across the street from Elizabeth’s.
-Once in the park, enjoy a great view of the city and Mississippi River.
+Stroll through Crescent Park and cross the “Rusty Rainbow” bridge right across the street from Elizabeth’s, where you can enjoy a great view of the city and the Mississippi River.